swyxio/ai-notes/blog ideas/misc blog ideas.md

 		- once the output is generated - if amount is yes, low latency , fast iteration loop
 - if you build on a LLM API
 	- should the sharding live in the app layer or in the api layer
-- read hjeff dean efficintly scaling https://www.reddit.com/r/mlscaling/comments/yrx6w6/efficiently_scaling_transformer_inference_jeff/
+- read jeff dean efficintly scaling https://www.reddit.com/r/mlscaling/comments/yrx6w6/efficiently_scaling_transformer_inference_jeff/
 -

 nice chart of flops https://ourworldindata.org/brief-history-of-ai